michaseyi/alx-pre_course/0x01-git/README.md

-This folder 0x01-git constains some c and js files
+This folder 0x01-git contains some c and js files